 - Comfrey is a deep-rooted plant that contains a lot of potassium and nitrogen.

-- Yarrow leaves concentrate sulphur and potassium, and they also contain helpful micronutrients like copper and phosphates.
+- Yarrow leaves concentrate sulfur and potassium, and they also contain helpful micronutrients like copper and phosphates.

 - Nettle (yes, stinging nettle) is also a wonderful compost activator, and these plants also contain a lot of iron.
 Harvest the leaves with gloves on.